 Soon, they’re but an indistinguishable blur on the landscape.
 An aching memory only.

-It’s been several months now since we returned from our trip to Africa and our safari in Zambia’s Lower Zambezi National Park.
+We’ve returned from our trip to Africa and our safari in Zambia’s Lower Zambezi National Park.

-But we can’t stop thinking about the elephants
+But we can’t stop thinking about the elephants.

-According to World Elephant Day, more elephants are still being killed for ivory than are being born in Africa.
+According to World Elephant Day, more elephants are still being killed for ivory than are being born in the African continent.

 Add to that the loss of their habitat due to people wanting land for houses and farms, and you have a terrible crisis.

-Conservationists fear elephants could soon become extinct
+Conservationists fear elephants could soon become extinct.

 Many African safari camps do their utmost to help conservation efforts.

 This organization supports the Zambian Wildlife Authorities’ anti-poaching efforts in the park.
 (Zambia’s elephant population plummeted from 35,000 in the 1970s to only 6,000 in the 1990s.)

-We’ll never forget
+We’ll never forget the elephants